-For detailed information - refer to SMPC's SEC Form 17A filed with the SEC and PSE.
+For detailed information - refer to SMPC Information Statement filed with SEC and PSE.

 DMCI HOMES

 Net income contribution of wholly owned subsidiary, DMCI Project Developer's Inc. (PDI) amounted to P3 billion in 2019.
 Excluding the one-time gain on sale of land in 2018, the Company contributed a 4% decline from P3.2 billion earnings last year.